Artuyees/airbnb-project/README.md

 This is a Airbnb clone made with Next.js and material Ui. features:

 - Typescript
+- Material Ui
 - Api routes
-- Form made to find rooms easier
+- Form made to find easier
-- Fully responsive design.
-Mobile support
+- Mobile support
 - staticProps

 ## Getting Started